rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default Firebase;
 {{< /highlight >}}

-The paths in the `ref()` method match the location where your entities (users) will be stored in Firebase's realtime API.
+The paths in the `ref()` method match the location where your entities (users) will be stored in Firebase's realtime database API.
 If you delete a user at "users/5", the user with the identifier 5 will be removed from the database.
 If you create a new user at "users", Firebase creates the identifier for you and assigns all the information you pass for the user.
 The paths follow the {{% a_blank "REST philosophy" "https://en.wikipedia.org/wiki/Representational_state_transfer" %}} where every entity (e.g. user, message, book, author) is associated with a URI, and HTTP methods are used to create, update, delete and get entities.
 In Firebase, the RESTful URI becomes a simple path, and the HTTP methods become Firebase's API.

 ### Exercises: